Mana12011207/Mana12011207/README.md

 <h2>Enjoying my journey to become a junior web developer!</h2>
 <h3>🌼A Little About Myself🌼</h3>
-<p>My background lies in hotel and tourism management, but I have decided to pursue a career change into web development.
-This decision is driven by my deep fascination with the digital world – particularly how websites and applications are designed and function.
-The ever-evolving nature of technology, its capacity to connect people, and the creative possibilities it offers in crafting user experiences resonate strongly with me.</p>
+<p>My background is rooted in nearly 10 years of experience in hospitality management, during which I developed strong customer service skills, problem-solving abilities, and team management expertise.
+I am now leveraging these skills as a full-stack developer in the IT industry.
+I have a deep interest in how IT technologies are designed and function to drive innovation in people's lives and businesses.
+In this ever-evolving world of technology, I am passionate about connecting people, solving challenges, and delivering creative solutions that enhance efficiency and effectiveness.</p>